Oishi106/emergency-service-directory/README.md

 - Centralized dataset for emergency service records.

 - Easy to update: adding, editing, or removing entries.
-(If you have an admin or backend — you can mention it here.)

 ## Offline or Bookmark Capability

 - Users can bookmark the directory or save key contacts for future reference.

-- (If implemented) Potential for offline access or caching for faster load in low connectivity.
+- Potential for offline access or caching for faster load in low connectivity.

 ## Accessibility Features